-We believe that a ‘zero incident’ workplace is achievable, and we promote workforce safety dialogues and participation through various activities and processes, including:
+We believe safety above all else is essential.
+As such, we promote safety conversations and participation through a variety of activities and processes, including:

 Health and wellness